 The Duruss Cobalt has nothing to envy other competitive racquets.
 It embeds fiberglass at the level of the sieve which gives it this famous roughness (but which remains less dry than the Varlion for example).
 It is a robust full carbon racquet.
 It is obviously round which gives this serenity.
 The eraser used is like the others an Eva gum. its weight varies from 365 to 375 grams.

 Rather players and confirmed players.
 Because to use all its potential, it is interesting to master all the shots.

 Summary of Vietnam

-For confirmed players and players (especially for confirmed players), if you need control, while wanting a snowshoe with racket, take it there.
+For advanced players (especially experienced players), if you need control, while still wanting a racquet with a racquet, take it.